PierreGrognet/ChIPseq_Workshop/ChIP_protocol.md

 - Centrifuge 3-5 min at 4°C at top speed,
 - Recover the supernatant (= soluble chromatin),
 - Repeat the centrifugation to remove as much as possible the undigested genomic DNA.
-- Quantify the 2µL and 5µL of your chromatin (with [QuBit](QuBit.md), following the QuBit kit protocol).
+- Quantify the 2µL of your chromatin (with [QuBit](QuBit.md), following the QuBit kit protocol).
 You may need to dilute an aliquot of the chromatin beforehand.

 (Possibility of storing -80 ° C at this stage, but for the ChIP it is better to avoid the thawing steps).